mgbleichner/nEEGlace/README.md

 a flat-ribbon cable and touch-proof (or similar) connectors, cEEGrids can be connected to most available EEG systems.
 To facilitate soldering and lower the risk of bridges we recommend removing every second pin before assembling the connector.
-Beginning with Pin 1, you have to remove every 2n pin from the connector (see below).
+Beginning with Pin 1, you have to remove every 2nd pin from the connector (see below).

-If you want to reproduce or modify our connector, visit the fritzing website.
+If you want to produce or modify our connector, visit the fritzing website.
 [Download this file](http://ceegrid.com/download/smarting%20mit%20logo.fzz) for printing the PCB there.
 Alternatively, you can find the PCB desings [here](./cEEGrid-Adapter) as Gerber file.

 | Prepare Connectors|